PART 1 - CONTEXT AND PURPOSE

 It cannot be controlled, but it can be channelled and influenced.
 It is a tremendous and worthwhile opportunity, not a puzzle to solve overnight.

 We believe that every manager should aspire and strive to be an engaging manager.
-But, to borrow from Tim Clark, “…you have to want to be.
+But, to borrow from a popular quote about engagement, “…you have to want to be.
 There has to be deep-seated desire in your heart and mind to participate, to be involved, and to make a difference.
 If the desire isn’t there, no person or book can plant it within you.”